Wednesday, October 23, 2024

 Sound & record

-In this blog article, we would like to give you a few facts and stories about our favorite sound carrier – the disk.
+In this blog article, we would like to give you a few facts and stories about the sound carrier that is present in large quantities in our database – the disk.
 We’re sure that some of you know a lot about it and you can also read about it in various Wiki articles, but we would like to present it here for you, bundled together and enriched with a few stories.

 The Frenchman Édouard-Léon Scott de Martinville was the first to succeed in recording sound.
 He applied for a patent for the principle of the phonograph in 1857.
 However, the implementation took some time, as he only succeeded in recording the French children's song “Au clair de la lune” on April 9, 1860.
 With the help of a large funnel and a membrane attached to a pig's bristle, he was able to transmit the vibrations of the sound to a roller blackened with soot.